MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-customserverscaling.md

 See how to encapsulate your game server with Docker and build a reliable and automated deployment process of the game server using Azure Resource Manager templates, Azure Functions and DevOps practices.

+Refer to [Orchestrating and scaling Icebird's game server with Docker and Azure](https://microsoft.github.io/techcasestudies/devops/azure%20app%20service/azure%20functions/2017/04/21/IceBird.html) to read all the details.
+There is both **source code** and a **deployment template** available on [GitHub](https://github.com/Annonator/FuncyAutoScale).

 ## Architecture diagram

 [![Basic game server hosting using encapsulation](media/multiplayer/multiplayer-basicgameserver-encapsulate.png)](media/multiplayer/multiplayer-basicgameserver-encapsulate.png)

 ## Reference implementation details

-See [Orchestrating and scaling Icebird's game server with Docker and Azure](https://microsoft.github.io/techcasestudies/devops/azure%20app%20service/azure%20functions/2017/04/21/IceBird.html) to read all the details.
-There is both **source code** and a **deployment template** available on [GitHub](https://github.com/Annonator/FuncyAutoScale).

 Each virtual machine includes a docker container that runs a game session.
 As soon as the virtual machine starts, it puts a docker container inside and open the pertinent port(s) through a custom script extension ([Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-linux), [Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-windows)).
 Every container have it's own public dedicated IP address.